rayokota/generator-angular-dropwizard/README.md

 A [Yeoman](http://yeoman.io) generator for [AngularJS](http://angularjs.org) and [Dropwizard](http://dropwizard.codahale.com).

 Dropwizard is a Java-based micro-framework.
-For AngularJS integration with a Ruby-based micro-framework, see the [Angular-Sinatra generator](https://github.com/rayokota/generator-angular-sinatra).
+For AngularJS integration with other micro-frameworks, see https://github.com/rayokota/MicroFrameworkRosettaStone.

 ## Installation